 Serving wine is an art that can not be understood at once, but that the basic rules will most enjoy the taste and aroma of this magical drink.
+Multi-Cancer Early Detection Screening Coverage Act: the source for more info.
 It all starts with the selection of wines.
 It should be pre- to decide – for whatever reason the wine is purchased: to accompany dinner (keep in mind for a dish), or simply for drinking in good company.
 If you plan to serve several different wines, you will need to submit them in order.
 Here are the basic rules: White wine is served before red wines Young precede the dessert is served old sweet wine and liqueurs is not recommended to change the wine more than 3 times during a party for aperitif and accompany a meal is ideal dry champagne and sweet dessert leave Do not use the same glass for different types of wine Some taboos: 1.
 Never – red wine – to the canned fish and chocolate 2.
 Never – semi-sweet wine – to the hot sauce on the basis of acetic 3.
 Never – do not put close to the French wine ketchup.

 Ideal wine selection lets you experience the more subtle nuances of flavor food.
 Holds an inverse relationship.
 K the most common 'enemies' of wine are: 1. tobacco smoke, 2. spicy cooking smells that do not allow to enjoy the flavor of wine, 3. vinegar, 4.